RetliwG/church_registration_app/README.md

 ### 2. Set up Google Sheets API

+**Important**: Since this app runs entirely in the browser (client-side), there are two approaches based on your privacy needs:

+**Option A: Simple Setup - Public Spreadsheet (Recommended for getting started)**

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
 3. Enable the Google Sheets API: